surge-synthesizer/surge/README.md

 of developers have been improving it since.
 You can learn more about the team at https://surge-synth-team.org/ or connect with us on [Discord](https://raw.githubusercontent.com/surge-synthesizer/surge-synthesizer.github.io/master/_includes/discord_invite_link).

-**If you are a musician only looking to use Surge, please download the appropriate binary [from our website](https://surge-synthesizer.github.io).
-The Surge developer team makes regular releases for all supported platforms.**

 If you would also like to participate in discussions, testing and design of Surge, we have details below and also in [the contributors section of the Surge website](https://surge-synthesizer.github.io/#contributors).